Something went wrong

 259 Long Island Fuel Oil Companies You Can Bank On

-With 179,422,059 gallons of fuel oil delivered to Long Island houses during this past winter, the Long Island community looks to its 259 oil companies to keep warm throughout the winter.
-Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 179,422,059 gallons of fuel oil delivered to Long Island homeowners last winter, the Long Island community depends on its 259 oil companies when temperatures dip.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Long Island, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the oil to residences and companies throughout Long Island and the surrounding area.
+Then, the truck delivers the #2 heating oil to homes and businesses throughout Long Island and the surrounding area.